RETROGEN SEQUENCING TROUBLE SHOOTING GUIDE AND SUGGESTIONS

 If there is not enough DNA to measure spectrophotometrically, then estimate the amount of DNA from a gel by comparing it to known standards.
 It is good practice to do this even in addition to a spec measurement to verify the result.
 Further, if the DNA concentration is unable to be accurately determined, good laboratory practice dictates not proceeding until there is enough DNA to measure accurately.

 III.
-DILUTING THE TEMPLATE TO THE DESISRED CONCENTRATION:
+DILUTING THE TEMPLATE TO THE DESIRED CONCENTRATION:

 After successfully determining the template DNA concentration, dilute the template to the final concentration using distilled water.
 Do not use TE or other EDTA-containing buffers and do not add any divalent cations (i.e. Mg, Ca, Mn) or salts.